-For more information about the key concept of evidence, refer to Section HT.1 of 'The historian's toolkit'.
+For more information about the key concept of evidence, refer to page 167 of 'The history toolkit'.

 - 1 In your own words, write a definition for primary and secondary sources. - 2 Make a table that lists some examples of primary and secondary sources.